evuraan/MythicalMythTV/maestro/README.md

 #### On the fly encoding
 This is now the default mode, it will try `ffmpeg` to transcode your videos to a playable format. `ffmpeg` must be available in your `PATH`.

-Use the `-disableOnTheFly` option to disable on the fly encoding, you will need to pre-process/pre-cook your videos:
+Use the `-disableOnTheFly` option to disable on the fly encoding, you will need to pre-process/pre-cook your videos ready for pickup:

 #### Pre-processing your videos